Hybrid Unbonded Mode¶

 Although this is desirable in some situations, it introduces a single point of failure either on the upstream switch or the network interface.
 An outage, maintenance event, or reboot on either one of the switches will cause network interruptions.

 If you have high-availability concerns, the Hybrid Bonded mode supports both Layer 2 and Layer 3 while maintaining the highly available “bonded” networking interface that spans 2 diverse upstream switches.
-However, Hybrid Bonded mode is only available in Equinix IBX locations.
-If you are in the legacy Equinix Metal data centers, then you will be limited to using Hybrid Unbonded mode.

 Converting to Hybrid Unbonded Mode¶